-SUMMARY: Allows a water corporation to enter into a joint powers agreement (JPA) with a public agency for the purpose of insurance risk pooling.
+SUMMARY: Allows a water corporation to enter into a joint powers agreement (JPA) with a mutual water company and one or more public agencies for the purpose of insurance risk pooling.
 Specifically, this bill:

-- 1) Allows a water corporation and one or more public agencies, via a JPA, to provide insurance and to be coinsured under a master policy and the total premium to be prorated among those entities, as specified. - 2) Provides that the pooling of self-insured claims or losses shall not be considered insurance nor be subject to regulation under the Insurance Code, as specified. - 3) Provides that any liability or loss under a JPA for the pooling of self-insured claims or losses authorized by this bill may be reinsured to the same extent and the same manner as insurance provided by an insurer. - 4) Provides, where a JPA authorized by this bill provides for the pooling of self-insured claims or losses among entities, if any peril insured or covered under contract has existed, and the JPA or other parties to the pool have been liable for any period, however short, the agreement may provide that the party insured or covered under contract is not entitled to the return of premiums, contributions, payments, or advances so far as that particular risk is concerned. - 5) Allows a water corporation to enter into a JPA with any public agency for the purpose of jointly exercising any power common to the contracting parties. - 6) Allows a water corporation and one or more public agencies to enter into a joint powers agreement for the purpose of risk-pooling, as specified, provided that the agreement shall ensure that no participating public agency becomes responsible for the underlying debts or liabilities of the joint powers agency, and shall indemnify any participating public agency against those debts and liabilities. - 7) Requires a joint powers agency established pursuant to this bill to solely utilize any revenues it generates through the insurance provided to its members for its necessary operating expenses, and to provide technical support, continuing education, safety engineering, operational and managerial advisory assistance to its members for the purpose of reducing risk liabilities and furthering the technical managerial and financial capacity of those members. - 8) Defines "water corporation" to include every corporation or person owning, controlling, operating, or managing any water system for compensation within this State.
+- 1) Allows a water corporation, a mutual water company and one or more public agencies, via a JPA, to provide insurance and to be coinsured under a master policy and the total premium to be prorated among those entities, as specified. - 2) Provides that the pooling of self-insured claims or losses shall not be considered insurance nor be subject to regulation under the Insurance Code, as specified. - 3) Provides that any liability or loss under a JPA for the pooling of self-insured claims or losses authorized by this bill may be reinsured to the same extent and the same manner as insurance provided by an insurer. - 4) Provides, where a JPA authorized by this bill provides for the pooling of self-insured claims or losses among entities, if any peril insured or covered under contract has existed, and the JPA or other parties to the pool have been liable for any period, however short, the agreement may provide that the party insured or covered under contract is not entitled to the return of premiums, contributions, payments, or advances so far as that particular risk is concerned. - 5) Allows a water corporation and one or more public agencies to enter into a JPA for the purpose of risk-pooling, as specified, provided that the agreement shall ensure that no participating public agency becomes responsible for the underlying debts or liabilities of the joint powers agency, and shall indemnify any participating public agency against those debts and liabilities. - 6) Requires a joint powers agency established pursuant to this bill to solely utilize any revenues it generates through the insurance provided to its members for its necessary operating expenses, and to provide technical support, continuing education, safety engineering, and operational and managerial advisory assistance to its members for the purpose of reducing risk liabilities and furthering the technical managerial and financial capacity of those members. - 7) Provides that a water corporation shall not enter into a JPA for the purpose of risk pooling unless a mutual water company is already a party to that agreement and the joint powers agency is 100% reinsured with no joint and several liability, no assessments, and no financial liability attributable to the participating members irrespective of whether they are public, nonprofit, or for-profit agencies.